Become a volunteer for sea turtle conservation and spend the “summer of your life” on Boavista, Cape Verde!

 Nesting season / working period: 15 June – 31 October

-Before you apply for volunteering, please read carefully our GENERAL INFORMATION document (PDF) for all necessary information about our project, your duties and responsibilities as a team member, local living conditions, etc. This PACKING LIST (PDF) provides you with more detailed information about necessary equipment for your stay.
+Further, this PACKING LIST (PDF) provides you with more detailed information about necessary equipment for your stay.
 All volunteers will participate at their own risk.
 Please read our RISK WAVER (PDF) carefully.
 Successfull applicants will be asked to sign this risk waiver upon arrival on Boavista.

-- Please use the online volunteer application form you find below.
+For your application, please use the online volunteer application form you find below.

 Prior to applying

 Before you decide to apply you should be sure that you can answer the following questions with a clear and honest “YES”:

 - Did you carefully read our General Information document?

 - … working as a volunteer in the field can be very hard and time consuming?

 - … while your work to protect and preserve sea turtles will certainly be educational, interesting, and exciting at times, and always rewarding, volunteer work can also be tedious, repetitive, and boring sometimes?